-My breast cancer diagnosis at the age of 27 became my first and primary association with hospitals and the medical profession.
+My breast cancer diagnosis at 27 became my first and primary association with hospitals and the medical profession.

-I had an amazing care team, but I still came to associate hospitals and waiting for medical procedures with pain and negative outcomes.
+I had an amazing care team but still came to associate hospitals and medical procedures with pain and negative outcomes.

-Even regular appointments after my cancer treatments triggered anxiety and sent me down a rabbit hole.
-I was fearful I’d receive bad medical news that could rock my world once again.
+Even standard check-ups after cancer treatment triggered anxiety and sent me down a rabbit hole.
+I feared I’d receive bad medical news that could upend my world again.

 Then I got pregnant.
-An ectopic pregnancy and a miscarriage 6 months later only fueled my worry and anxiety associated with doctors’ offices.
+An ectopic pregnancy and a miscarriage six months later only fueled my worry and anxiety associated with doctors’ offices.

-Then, I got pregnant again.
+Then, I got pregnant once more.
 Ultrasounds especially came to cause particular fear.
-So much so that I would break into a sweat and be near vomiting before I even entered the room.
+I would break into a sweat and be near vomiting before I even entered the room.
 I couldn’t get the memory of hearing those words “you have cancer” or “there is no heartbeat” out of my mind.

 Here’s how I made it through 9 months of pregnancy and regular medical appointments after cancer without losing my mind.

 Stress symptoms can physically affect your body in different ways.
-Learning my body’s physical responses to stress helped me to manage my anxiety before it took over.
+Understanding my body's physical responses to stress helped me to manage my anxiety before it took over.

 For example, my nausea would hit when we walked into the doctor’s office.
-I recognized that I wasn’t really ill and that my anxiety was causing a physical response.
+I recognized that it wasn’t a "real" illness and that my anxiety was causing a physical response.
 That knowledge allowed me to put my stress relief tools into action sooner.

 It helped us to call out this separation and remember we were walking a different path.

-Focusing on something in the moment also helped take the focus away from worrying about the what-ifs or test results.
+Focusing on the moment also helped to distract me from all the "what-ifs" or test results.
 I’d tune into my breath or think about our immediate plans after the appointment.

 Over the years, particularly those living with cancer, I’ve found tools that help me calm down in the most stressful situations.